kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 ClassWithStaticField.staticMethod();
 ```

+> JavaScript doesn’t allow class constructors to be `async`.
+We have to do any async actions outside of a constructor.
+Static class methods can help with this.

 ### Class getter and setter
 Add methods prefixed with `get` or `set` to create a getter and setter, which are executed based on what you are doing: accessing the variable, or modifying its value.
 If you only have a getter, the property cannot be set; If you only have a setter, you can change the value but not access it.